 The basic Model Number identifies the actuator size and action.
 To identify a unique Model Number, another series of 2-character modifiers is added to the basic number.
-This number will identify which basic valve body the actuator may be used on and which set of range springs is utilized.
+This number will identify which basic valve body the actuator may be used on.
 See Table 1.